normankong/MyHaileyBot/README.md

 - Translate : Perform the translation (Also support Image to text --> zh-tw text)
 - Extract   : Perform Text extraction from Image
-- Predict   : Not implement
+- Trip      : Travel Mode
 - Clear     : Clear all action

 Type xxxxx.hk to return the HK Stock code

-Type 1 to enter Bus Mode
+ - 1-9 Support Bus ETA
+ - 0   Speech to Text --> Translate --> Text to Speech

+/subscribe for Subscribe Schedule Update